Mary Stanley Low: Early life

 Low was born in 1912 in London, England, to Australian parents.
+She had a sister named Patricia.

-She was educated in France and Switzerland, spoke English, French and Spanish, and travelled with her parents in Europe as a child.
+Low was educated in France and Switzerland, spoke English, French and Spanish, and travelled with her parents in Europe as a child.

 In her early career, Low worked as a Latin teacher, wrote for English magazines and edited Classics Chronicles, a biannual magazine dedicated to the Latin language and the history of Rome.

 Activism in Europe

 Low met the Cuban surrealist poet Juan Ramón Breá (1905–1941) in 1933 in Paris.
 They befriended members of the French surrealist movement, such as the painter Óscar Domínguez, the painter Wifredo Lam and the poet Benjamin Péret.
 The couple became lovers and travelled extensively throughout Europe, including trips to Prague, Vienna, Belgrade, Istanbul, Bucharest, Brussels and London, and visited Breá's native Cuba.
 In 1934, during their visit to Bucharest, they campaigned with Victor Brauner for the Romanian Communist Party.

 Low and Breá travelled to Barcelona, in August 1936, following the military uprising against the Spanish Republic in July 1936 and crossed into Spain from Aragon, France.
-Low had won a considerable sum in a Monaco casino just before travelling to Spain, and put some of it towards the publication of Spanish Revolution.
+Low had won a considerable sum of money in a Monaco casino just before travelling to Spain, and put some of the money towards funding the publication of The Spanish Revolution newspaper.

 During the revolutionary period Low and Breá supported the Workers' Party of Marxist Unification (Spanish: Partido Obrero de Unificación Marxista, POUM; Catalan: Partit Obrer d'Unificació Marxista, POUM).
 Low enrolled as a militiawoman in the female regiment "Lenin's Column", later known as the 29th Division.
 She worked as an English-language announcer for the POUM radio station in Barcelona, translated POUM publications such as The Spanish Revolution newspaper into English for international circulation and produced propaganda imagery.
 She was paid twelve pesetas a day.
 When she encountered members of the English press, she criticised them for observing rather than participating in the revolutionary struggle and described them as "a poor, grey looking group."
+She also negotiated in English and German.

 Low and Breá lived in Spain until December 1936 and during these five months Breá was imprisoned twice.
 Towards the end of their time in Spain, Low observed the "changing aspect" in the atmosphere as revolution began to fade in Catalonia.
 They both fled back to France when they were threatened with death by Stalinists.
 Low wrote when leaving Spain, which she called "the centre pivot of the world," that "the regret came up bitter in my mouth."
 When leaving Spain, she was reluctant to give up her revolver but sent it to a friend in Barcelona.